alphagov/forms/design/prototype-version-6/README.md

 ![Preview check your answers before submitting your form page.
 Screenshot](screenshots/103-Preview-Check-your-answers-before-submitting-your-form.png)
 *Page with “check your answers before submitting your form” heading followed by a summary list component.
 The background of the screenshot has a “DRAFT” watermark.*

-The summary list component lists rows questions the form creator has added with a space to the right where the form fillers answer would appear, currently displaying placeholder text “Not completed”.
-Finally there is a “Change” link for the form filler to correct or change any answer they feel is incorrect.
+The summary list component lists rows of questions the form creator has added with a space to the right where the form filler’s answer would appear, currently displaying placeholder text “Not completed”.
+There is then a “Change” link for the form filler to correct or change any answer they feel is incorrect.

 Below is a secondary heading, “Declaration”, before the text “By submitting this form you are confirming that, to the best of your knowledge, the answers you are providing are correct.”
 This is an example declaration for the form filler to agree to, by clicking the green “Agree and submit” button.

-The declaration text is editable by the form creator within the admin side of the builder, meaning it can be customised as to the needs of the different forms or department.
+The declaration text is editable by the form creator within the admin side of the builder, meaning it can be customised to meet the needs of the different forms or department.

 ### Preview form submitted (confirmation) page

 ![Preview your form has been submitted page.
 Screenshot](screenshots/104-Preview-Your-form-has-been-submitted.png) *Page with “Your form has been submitted” heading in a green box.
 The background of the screenshot has a “DRAFT” watermark which is mostly covered by the green box.*

-This page includes a secondary heading “What happens next” followed by the content that would have been added by the form creator within the admin side of the builder.
-It should match their internal service level agreements (SLAs) and include any information relevant to the form fillers journey, including any next steps they need to take.
+This page includes a secondary heading, “What happens next”, followed by the content that would have been added by the form creator within the admin side of the builder.
+It should match their internal service level agreements (SLAs) and include any information relevant to the form filler’s journey, including any next steps they need to take.

 ___